Vaccines for Immunocompromised Individuals

 If you have a weakened immune system, you are at increased risk of severe illness or even death from COVID-19.
 Individuals moderately or severely immunocompromised may need extra protection to effectively fight against the coronavirus.

 A third primary dose and a second booster dose of the COVID-19 vaccine are available to those who are immunocompromised.
-These doses are available through JCDHE, as well as local healthcare systems and pharmacies.
+These doses are available through JCDHE, as well as local healthcare systems, clinics and pharmacies.

 Am I immunocompromised?

 You are considered moderately or severely immunocompromised if you have one or more of the following conditions: